Shrek Retold

-Shrek Retold is a fan-made reanimated collab film based on the 2001 film Shrek, in turn based on the 1990 children’s book by William Steig.
-Released on November 29, 2018, to YouTube, the project was led by YouTuber Grant Duffrin ("3GI", best known for hosting an annual Shrek festival in Milwaukee from 2014–2023).
+Shrek Retold is a fan-made reanimated collab and remake film based on the 2001 film Shrek, in turn based on the 1990 children's book by William Steig.
+Released on November 29, 2018, to YouTube, the project was led by YouTuber Grant Duffrin ("3GI"), best known for hosting an annual Shrek festival in Milwaukee from 2014 to 2023.
 It features the work of over 200 creators, each contributing to a portion of the recreation.

-Format
+Premise

-As a recreation, Shrek Retold follows the plot of the original film with only some deviations.
+Shrek Retold follows the plot of the original film with only some deviations.
 The main difference between Shrek Retold and the original is in its reinterpretation; as a collaborative effort with over 200 contributors, the art style, voice acting, and music change from scene to scene, often being wildly different from the original.
-Unlike the original Shrek which is entirely 3D animated, Shrek Retold features 2D and 3D animation, live action, stop-motion, and other mediums.
-The film's contributors include many internet personalities and actors, such as David Liebe Hart, Michael Cusack, Anthony Fantano and SiIvaGunner.
+Unlike the original Shrek which is entirely 3D animated, Shrek Retold features 2D and 3D animation animation, live action, stop-motion and other mediums.
+The film's contributors include many on internet personalities and actors, such as David Liebe Hart, Michael Cusack, Anthony Fantano, Jamie Loftus, and SiIvaGunner.